divinewton/divinewton.com/README.md

 This is the full codebase for the official website of Divi Newton, accessible at https://www.divinewton.com.
 Personal portfolio website, made from scratch using HTML, CSS, and JavaScript.
 See all files and images here.

 ## Recent Updates
+- Added new Gallery page with UI designs and visual art projects
 - Added recently acquired skills
 - Updated with recent projects